saket007saket/Automated-Machine-Learning-App-to-predict-age-of-Abalone-by-predicting-rings-counts/README.md

 # Automated_Machine_Learning_App_to_predict_age_of_Abalone_by_predicting_rings_counts

-Its automated Machine Learning App where all the steps of training and prediction will be done by control on user interface,
+Its automated Machine Learning App where all the steps of training and prediction will be done by  user interface Button Control,

  Automated training Phases